Changissnz/selfinterest/README.md

 ends.
 And this is a truism on the fixation that produces these accumulative effects for ends that may be difficult as destination, in the advent of having to revisit the entirety of the falsities in permutatorial concentrates, with evidence missing and inflictions consequential.
 Offenses of source structured into chained arrangements could be exemplary of deception.
-Here is one elementary description in mathematical terms.
+Here is one conceptual design in mathematical terms.
 The most immediate point of contact from the source to the one is a "positive" agent.
 The "positive" agent is known, and the other agents that are indirect contributors in the offense are "negative".
 The impact from each movement of the offendors could be known to the one; the impact is the summation of